Lyncht98/Hedge65/README.md

 # Hedge65

-Covid hobby of designing a keyboard PCB with through-hole components
+Covid hobby #3: designing a keyboard PCB with through-hole components

+Not finished yet